PerfectoMobileSA/PerfectoActions/README.md

     `perfectoactions -c "<<CLOUD NAME>>" -s "<<SECURITY TOKEN>>" -t "all" -a "reboot:true;cleanup:true;get_network_settings:true"`

+5. Limit the selection of devices by applying any/multiple Get Devices List parameters and regular expressions using the following syntax: {param1}:{value1};{param2}:{value2}

+	`perfectoactions -c "<<CLOUD NAME>>" -s "<<SECURITY TOKEN>>" -d "model:Galaxy S.*;description:.*Genesis;dynamicField.ipa:Test-Android.*"`

-5.  get network settings like airplane mode, wifi and data for only available galaxy devices in parallel: <br />
+6. get network settings like airplane mode, wifi and data for only available galaxy devices in parallel: <br />

     `perfectoactions -c "<<CLOUD NAME>>" -s "<<SECURITY TOKEN>>"  -a "get_network_settings:true" -d "model:Galaxy.*"`

-6. Re-runs the same execution with a specified sleep time: <br />
+7. Re-runs the same execution with a specified sleep time: <br />

     `perfectoactions -c "<<CLOUD NAME>>" -s "<<SECURITY TOKEN>>" -r 1`

-7. Skip's output in html format: ( for faster results in terminal/cmd ) <br />
+8. Skip's output in html format: ( for faster results in terminal/cmd ) <br />

     `perfectoactions -c "<<CLOUD NAME>>" -s "<<SECURITY TOKEN>>" -o false`

+Notes: </br>
+	We recommend that you assign a unique description or dynamicField for devices that are applicable for reboot and utilize the -d parameter for reboot.
+See the Limit the selection of the devices example.</br>
+	PerfectoActions is subject to the same restrictions and limitations as the Reboot device API, with regard to locked phones and limitations to reboot devices by certain manufacturers.
+For details, see Devices Restart Limitation.  </br>

 ### Note: